International Pole Sports Federation

 The International Pole Sports Federation (IPSF) is a not-for-profit global organization that has been recognized as an Observer Member by the Global Association of International Sports Federations (GAISF) as the international governing body for pole sports.
+It is also a member of The Association for International Sport for All (TAFISA).
 The IPSF is the umbrella organization for national pole federations and hosts the annual World Pole Championships.

 Background and history

 Pole sports involves the use of metal poles where athletes engage in acrobatic and artistic movements and tricks choreographed to music.
 In the 1990s and 2000s, pole dance developed into a fitness activity.
 In 2009, Katie Coates and Tim Trautman formed the IPSF to promote pole as a sport.
 They felt that as pole dance was developing as a sport, it was spread out in local competitions with irregular standards, and they wanted to bring structure and fair play to further its development and professionalization.
 The IPSF is governed by an executive committee.